Make Your Fingernails Look Good at Home

 Hi, you are watching VisiHow.
 My name is Kara.
 In this video, I will show you how to make your fingernails look nice in five minutes.
 If you are going out and you don't have time to soak your hands or trim your cuticles then this video is for you.

-- 1Smooth all sharp edges on your left hand.My fingernails have grown a little bit and are already longer than I like them to be.
+- 1My fingernails have grown a little bit and are already longer than I like them to be.
 You may prefer having longer fingernails especially if you like to paint them.
 The first thing I need to do is to smooth all sharp edges with a nail file.
 I like to keep my fingernails filed all the way down, because fingernails are inconvenient when you work with children or type on the computer.
 However, since we are in a rush we don't have time for that.
 So, I am shaping them really fast, as I don't have time to do something extraordinary or give them salon quality attention.
 I choose to use the metallic nail file because it gives faster results in less time.
 I find that when I use the paper files or the fake ones it takes longer to achieve the results that I want.
 I also smooth the nails downward to help get rid of the nail skirt, which is what I call it.
 If you have some discoloration on the side of your fingernail, the metallic file can get under your nail and you can file the area to remove the discoloration.
-If you peel vegetables like potatoes or carrots, sometimes the sides of your nails can become discolored.Advertisement
+If you peel vegetables like potatoes or carrots, sometimes the sides of your nails can become discolored.Smooth all sharp edges on your left hand.Advertisement

-- 2Smooth all the sharp edges on your right hand.Some people prefer a squarer nail shape, but my preference is semi-round.
+- 2Some people prefer a squarer nail shape, but my preference is semi-round.
 If you have a quick date or if you were planning to do your nails before work but you overslept, you don't have to leave with horrible nails.
 This is what you do.
 The less attention your fingers attract the better in this case.
-This is especially true when you haven't had time to properly care for them.Advertisement
+This is especially true when you haven't had time to properly care for them.Smooth all the sharp edges on your right hand.Advertisement

-- 8Now, you are ready to go.Your hands look nice, clean, and there is no screaming painting on it.
+- 8Your hands look nice, clean, and there is no screaming painting on it.
 When you are not sure that your fingernails look nice, you might not want to apply fingernail polish because it will attract attention to your fingers and make any roughness more obvious.
 What I have done is made my hands look nice, clean, and taken care of without doing any extra work.
 Just shape up your fingernails, trim any roughness off the sides, applying olive oil, and applying a lotion of your choice.
 I am ready to run, thank you for watching VisiHow.
 If you have any questions on makeup and beauty please leave your comments in the section below.
-Thank you and bye-bye.Advertisement
+Thank you and bye-bye.Now, you are ready to go.Advertisement

 Video: Make Your Fingernails Look Good at Home